-DEMOGRAPHIC INFORMATION Gender: ☐ Male ☐ Female Date of Birth:// Social Security Number: Marital Status: ☐ Single, Never Married ☐ Married ☐ Divorced ☐ Widowed Are you a US citizen? ☐ Yes ☐ No (If your answer is "No", please complete the International section above).
+DEMOGRAPHIC INFORMATION Gender: 🗆 Male 🗆 Female Date of Birth:/ Social Security Number: Marital Status: Single, Never Married Married Divorced Widowed Are you a US citizen?
 How did you hear about American Leadership Institute and Seminary?
-(Please specify location or name, if applicable) ☐ Church ☐ Friend ☐ Web ☐ Campus Event ☐ Community Event ☐Conference Religious/Church Preference: Church/Pastor: Please provide the name and relationship of anyone in your family who has attended American Leadership Institute and Seminary?
+(Please specify location or name, if applicable) Religious/Church Preference: Church/Pastor: Please provide the name and relationship of anyone in your family who has attended American Leadership Institute and Seminary?
 Have you ever been convicted of a felony?
+If Yes, when?If Yes, please provide documentation regarding charge and conviction.
 OPTIONAL ETHNICITY A person who is Cuban, Mexican, Puerto Rican, South or Central American, or another Spanish culture or origin, regardless of race, is considered to have an ethnicity of Hispanic, Latino, or Spanish Origin.
-Do you consider yourself to be of Hispanic/Latino/Spanish Origin? □Yes □ No RACE Which of the following racial categories most closely describes your race? ☐ American Indian or Alaska Native (A person having origins in any of the original peoples of North and South America (including Central America), and who maintains a tribal affiliation or community attachment.) ☐ Asian (A person having origins in any of the original peoples of North and South America (including Central America), and who maintains a tribal affiliation or community attachment.) ☐ Black or African American (A person having origins in any of the Black racial groups of Africa.)
-Native Hawaiian or Other Pacific Islander (A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands.) □ White (A person having origins in any of the original peoples of Europe, the Middle East, or North Africa.)
+Do you consider yourself to be of Hispanic/Latino/Spanish Origin?
+RACE Which of the following racial categories most closely describes your race?
+American Indian or Alaska Native (A person having origins in any of the original peoples of North and South America (including Central America), and who maintains a tribal affiliation or community attachment.)
+Asian (A person having origins in any of the original peoples of North and South America (including Central America), and who maintains a tribal affiliation or community attachment.)
+Black or African American (A person having origins in any of the Black racial groups of Africa.)
+Native Hawaiian or Other Pacific Islander (A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands.)
+U White (A person having origins in any of the original peoples of Europe, the Middle East, or North Africa.)
 I certify that the information provided on this Application for Admissions is true and complete and hereby authorize American Leadership Institute and Seminary to verify this information.
 I am requesting transcripts from all high schools, seminaries, technical schools, colleges, and universities I have attended to be sent to American Leadership Institute and Seminary.
 If admitted, I agree to abide by the Statement of Faith, Code of Conduct, and the policies and procedures of American Leadership Institute and Seminary.
-Signature of Applicant Date American Leadership Institute and Seminary ● 54 Blowing Rock, Dawsonvile, Georgia 30534 ● 678.364.2318 ● admissions@americanls.org Website: americanLS.org
+Signature of Applicant Date American Leadership Institute and Seminary • 54 Blowing Rock Rd, Dawsonville, Georgia 30534 • 678.364.2318 • www.americanls.org